denschub/vssv/README.md

 But if you have to, there is a container image [in the GitHub Container registry at `ghcr.io/denschub/vssv:latest`](https://github.com/denschub/vssv/pkgs/container/vssv), and [on Docker Hub as `denschub/vssv:latest`](https://hub.docker.com/repository/docker/denschub/vssv/general).
 The container exposes port 3000.

-Make sure to set the `DATABASE_URL` environment variable to a valid PostgreSQL connection URL like `postgres://postgres@127.0.0.1/vssv`.
+Configuration of the server is done with either environment variables or via CLI arguments.
+Make sure to set `DATABASE_URL`/`--database-url` to a valid PostgreSQL connection URL like `postgres://postgres@127.0.0.1/vssv`.
 The database needs to exist before starting the server, but the server startup procedure will take care of all database migrations.

 Released binaries are available for all stable releases.
 Check the [Releases section on GitHub](https://github.com/denschub/vssv/releases) for the latest release, and you'll find a `.zip` with a pre-built binary.
-If you run the binary yourself, also make sure to set the `[::1]:3000` environment variable to a valid listen address, like `[::1]:3000`, for example.
+If you run the binary yourself, also make sure to set `LISTEN_ADDR`/`--listen-addr` to a valid listen address, like `[::1]:3000`, for example.

 You can also build a binary yourself if you have the latest stable Rust toolchain installed.
 Simply run `cargo build --release`, and you'll find a ready-to-use binary at `target/release/vssv`.